chef/license-acceptance/README.md

 These top level tools will need to present the license for both the top level tool and all embedded tools for user acceptance.

-> Do I need to accept the InSpec license to use it in kitchen-inspec?

 ## Client Tools